oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 Sign-flip technique
 ~~~~~~~~~~~~~~~~~~~
 The eigenvectors (or the right-singular vectors) are not uniquely defined because the negative of any eigenvector is also an eigenvector of the input matrix.
 The signs of the eigenvectors or the singular vectors
 often depend on the solver used.
-A sign-flip technique like the one proposed in [Bro07]_ helps remove the ambiguity.
+A sign-flip technique, such as the one proposed in [Bro07]_, helps remove the ambiguity.
-The sign-flip function modifies the matrix :math:`T` as follows:
+The sign-flip function modifies the matrix :math:`T` the following way:

 .. math::
    \hat{T}_i = T_i \cdot \mathrm{sgn}(\max_{1 \leq j \leq p } |{T}_{ij}|), \quad 1 \leq i \leq r,